thomasvardy/gen-machine-conf/README.md

   --petalinux           Generate Rootfs and PetaLinux Tool conf files and update the build/local.conf file with generated .conf files.
   --add-config [CONFIG_<macro>=y]
-                        Specify config macro or file containing config macros to be added on top of default configs --add-rootfsconfig    Specify a file with list of package names to add into rootfs menu entry -D, --debug           Enable debug output
+                        Specify config macro or file containing config macros to be added on top of default configs --add-rootfsconfig ADD_ROOTFSCONFIG
+                        Specify a file with list of package names to add into rootfs menu entry -D, --debug           Enable debug output
   -h, --help            show this help message and exit

 subcommands:
   <subcommand>
-    parse-xsa           Parse xsa file and generate Yocto/PetaLinux configurations. parse-sdt           Parse System devicet-tree file and generate Yocto/PetaLinux configurations.
+    parse-sdt           Parse System devicet-tree file and generate Yocto/PetaLinux configurations. parse-xsa           Parse xsa file and generate Yocto/PetaLinux configurations.

-Use gen-machineconf <subcommand> --help to get help on a specific command
+Use gen-machine-conf <subcommand> --help to get help on a specific command
 $
 ```